zcericola/HTML-CSS-Practice-Problems/README.md

       ```

       </details>
-* Level 1 Step 3.4
+* Level 1 Step 3.4 <br>
+In this step, we will changing the size of the container that is housing the content we added in the previous two steps.
   * Open `step-3.css`.
-  * Give the element with a class of `content- container` a width of 80%.
+  * Give the element with a class of `content-container` a width of 80%.
 Like this `width: 80%`.
   * We can also see in the image that this div has to be centered and moved down a bit.
 Lets accomplish that by giving it some margin.
 Like this `margin: 40px auto`.
     * <details>